 Placing an Order

 I provide a custom order service for Byron Harmon prints ordered through this website.
-Price lists are provided for each portfolio Please allow 2 to weeks for delivery unless I have indicated otherwise
+Price lists are provided for each portfolio.
+Please allow 2 to weeks for delivery unless I have indicated otherwise.

 Using the Order Contact Form

-You may prefer to talk to me directly about your order.
+Rather than using our PayPal shopping cart, you may prefer to talk to me directly about your order.
 The Order Contact Form button appears in several places in this website.
 Click it to send me the details of your inquiry.

 Smaller prints are shipped flat and larger prints are shipped rolled.
 The prints are well packaged to ensure their safe arrival but should the unlikely occur and a print be damaged in shipping I will provide a replacement at no additional cost.
 I generally ship by Canada Post Expedited or Express mail so that tracking information is available for all shipments.

 Matting and Framing